BASICS OF HUMAN ANATOMY

 Anatomical Position: It is the standard reference position of the body used to describe the location and inter-relationship of various parts and organs of the body.
 The body is in anatomical position when:

-- Body is in upright standing position.
+- The body is in an upright standing position.

-- Eyes are looking straight forward.
+- Eyes are looking straightforward.

 - Upper limbs are hanging by the sides and palms are facing forward with the fingers straight and together.

 - Lower limbs are parallel (feet are together) and the toes are pointing forward.